IABTechLab/uid2docs/docs/guides/integration-javascript.md

 </script>
 ```

-See more info and typescript example on [getAdvertisingToken API reference](../sdks/client-side-identity#getadvertisingtoken-string)
+See more info and Typescript example on [getAdvertisingToken API reference](../sdks/client-side-identity#getadvertisingtoken-string)

 There is another call ```getAdvertisingTokenAsync``` which can return a ```Promise``` string for the latest advertising token.

-See more info and typescript example on [getAdvertisingTokenAsync API reference](../sdks/client-side-identity#getadvertisingtokenasync-promise)
+See more info and Typescript example on [getAdvertisingTokenAsync API reference](../sdks/client-side-identity#getadvertisingtokenasync-promise)

 ```js
 <script>